 - 73% of the children killed were struck by the school bus,

 - 34% of those fatally injured were hit by a bus going straight at the posted speed limit,

-- 22% were killed when the bus was leaving a parked space or in a lane of traffic
+- 22% were killed when the bus was leaving a parking space or in a lane of traffic,

 - 15% of the children were killed when the bus made a turn.

 In addition to the fatalities, there are many injuries to children who fall or have other accidents when loading and unloading onto the bus.
 The NHSTA estimates that between 8,500 and 12,000 children are injured each year in school bus accidents.